 Add 1 tablespoon of bleach to 1 gallon of cool water.
 Be sure your dishes have been cleaned well and all the soap has been removed.
 Place the dishes in the water and let sit for at least 1 minute.
 Remove from the bleach water mixture and place in the drying rack to dry.
 I’d recommend rinsing prior to placing on the drying rack to protect it from the corrosive action of the bleach.

 Some use vinegar as part of their rinse process to get them sparkling clean without water spots.
 To do so, add a cup of vinegar to a couple gallons of water you use as a final rinse for your dishes.
 This should get them looking perfect!

 What is the best order to wash dishes?

 Generally, start with glassware first.
 Next move on to utensils.
 Then tackle plates, bowls, etc. After that, move on to serving plates, pots, and pans.
 You may need to drain and replace your soapy water as you go depending on how messy of a job it is.

 A good dish drying rack is indispensable even for those of us with dishwashers.
 Some things can’t go in the dishwasher either because they won’t fit or aren’t dishwasher safe.
 Cast iron is a great example of what NOT to put in your dishwasher.
 Then there are some of us that are gluttons for punishment and prefer to do things the hard way and feel a sense of accomplishment when we’re done.
-No matter which camp you fall in or what needs you have, if you have a limited amount of room to work with you’ll want to have the best dish drying rack for small spaces at your disposal.
+No matter which camp you fall in or what needs you have, if you have a limited amount of room to work with you’ll want to have the best dish drying rack at your disposal.
 We hope we’ve helped guide you in the right direction to that end goal.
 Good luck and happy cooking.